BlueUnicorn7777/RoboND-Home-Service-Robot/README.md

 #### add_marker
 This package will create markers in rviz and show/hide/move them to simulate the virtual pick up and dropoff of object by turtlebot.
 The task is to
-* Publish the marker at the pickup zone
+Publish the marker at the pickup zone
-* Pause 5 seconds
+Pause 5 seconds
-* Hide the marker
+Hide the marker
-* Pause 5 seconds
+Pause 5 seconds
-* Publish the marker at the drop off zone
+Publish the marker at the drop off zone
-*
-The original code can be found in the backup file   add_markers_test.cpp.
-This code is later modifed to read the robot /odom poses and make a decision to show/hide/move the marker based on the robot location.
 #### rviz_launcher
 The modifed rviz files and launch script can be found here.